UntoldEngine Tile-Based Streaming Architecture

 level.state = .unloadingbeforelevel.loadTask?.cancel()(same race fix as HLOD). - Calls

-BatchingSystem.shared.cancelPendingEntities(_:)with the render descendant IDs — removes them from all pending batching queues before the entities are destroyed, preventing "entity is missing" errors on the next batching tick. - Destroys the child entity.
+BatchingSystem.shared.notifyTileEntitiesUnloading(_:)with the render descendant IDs — removes pending additions and committed cell membership before the entities are destroyed, preventing stale or recycled IDs from remaining in batch state. - Destroys the child entity.

 - Force-releases